ANLPYPYS/Anti-DDoS-Proxy/README.md

-# Proxy Anti DDoS
+# Anti DDoS Proxy
-spaghetti code go brrrrrr
+A simple Proxy protection DDoS attacks (not for production)

 ## Note
 if you use this as an anti ddos proxy \